SleepingWithFrenemies/PublicReadme/README.md

 Kudos to LaurieWired for her Original Sin of Computing video for introducing "obfuscated trojanized Quine compiler" idea and nomenclature.
 Nothing will be the same, especially after the videos on https://en.wikipedia.org/wiki/Esoteric_programming_language.
 Truly and new frontier is being plotted, should make for some good B-movie plots.
 Yes, you need to assemble assembly language and compile compilers.
 In order to understand recursion you must first understand recursion.
 This is just random note take for a future publication/autobiography/gravestone.

+Oct.
+19 2025
+Suffice to say, that is not a good use of AI image generation by the executive branch.